nuchs/toys/hangman/notes/notes5.md

 ## Part 5

-There's only a couple of things left to do now, there are a couple of configuration options I'd like to be able toset from the command line and we need a way to get a user's guess
+There's only a couple of things left to do now, there are a couple of configuration options I'd like to be able to set from the command line and we need a way to get a user's guess

 ## User Input